Past Presentations

 February 8, 2025

-FGGMN members Mary Lukkarila and Barb Wilson will reprise a presentation on Genetic Genealogy that they gave last summer at FinnFest.
-Their presentation explains the type of DNA used by the different tests and the information obtained from each one.
+FGGMN members Mary Lukkarila and Barb Wilson reprised a presentation on Genetic Genealogy that they gave last summer at FinnFest.
+Their presentation explains the type of DNA used by different tests and the information obtained from each one.
 They will also provide ideas on how to make the most of your test results to expand your family tree.

 BLM LAND RECORDS: A TRAIL TO OUR ANCESTORS